conmaol/gadelica/grammar/nouns.md

 >
 > Is i siud a’ chiad shealg a rinn **Fionn**.

-Note that unless otherwise specified all examples are taken from the same text as was analysed in previous sections.
+Note that unless otherwise specified all examples are taken from the *[Fionn](Fionn.md)* text.

-In these two examples, the nominative masculine proper nouns *Cumhal* and both instances of *Fionn* are both bare of dependents, even though they are all dependents (specifically subjects) of verbs, respectively *b’* (*bu*), *robh* and *rinn*.
+In these two examples, the nominative masculine proper nouns *Cumhal* and *Fionn* are both bare of grammatical dependents, even though they are themselves dependents (specifically subjects) of verbs, respectively *b’*, *robh* and *rinn*.

 *Common nouns* can also appear bare, in which case they have ‘indefinite’, unmodified meaning.